generate-lockfiles¶

 default: False

 Include unchanged distributions in the diff summary output.
-Implies diff=true
+Implies diff=true.

 Advanced options¶